-The Department of Philosophy and Religion has recently changed several degree requirements for the Philosophy Major.
-Students who declare a Philosophy Major during the Fall semester 2014, or after, will have to complete the new requirements described below.
-Students who declared as a Philosophy Major before Fall 2014 may choose to either use the previous or current requirements.
+Note: Requirements for the Philosophy Major changed significantly in Fall 2014.
+Students who declare a Philosophy Major during or after Fall 2014 will have to complete the new requirements described below.
+Students who declared a Philosophy Major before Fall 2014 may choose to either use the previous or current requirements.

 - One course in Religion (3 Credits)